Skip to main content

 • Our website and Internet Bank are in Estonian, English, and Russian.

-• When logging into the internet bank, always make sure you are on LHV’s official banking channel: check that the address is correct, the links are functional, the page has the proper appearance and there is a green padlock symbol on the address bar.
+• When logging into the internet bank, always make sure you are on LHV’s official banking channel: check that the address is correct, the links are functional and the page has the proper appearance.
 LHV internet bank's homepage address always starts with https://www.lhv.ee/ or https://api.lhv.eu/psd2...

 • LHV Financial portal, a website managed by LHV for investment enthusiasts is located on the address https://fp.lhv.ee/.
 Temporarily, articles posted to the portal can be found on the page https://news.fp.lhv.ee/uudised.